middlewarcloud/.github/profile/README.md

 # Middlewar Cloud

-We are a cloud platform company (not yet).
-We are still working on the platform, it is not ready yet.
+Hold on to your cloud-shaped hats, folks!
+We're cooking up something special in the kitchen.
+We're a cloud platform start-up in the making, and we're working hard to bring you the fluffiest, most user-friendly platform around.
+It's not quite ready for take-off yet, but stay tuned for launch details.